 Another category of individual plan is the catastrophic plan.
-A catastrophic plan must meet the requirements of the metal plans, but benefits are very limited.
+A catastrophic plan must meet all of the requirements applicable to other QHPs (qualified health plans), but benefits are very limited.
+The limited benefits include three (3) primary care visits per year before the deductible is met.
 Catastrophic plans are an option for individuals under the age of 30 or others who have received a “hardship exemption” from the exchange due to other health coverage being deemed unaffordable.

 Premium rates both on and off of the marketplace are determined by the age of each individual who will be covered by a plan.
 Other factors that affect the premium for coverage include where a person lives and the level of plan (metal tier) that they select.

 Individuals may be eligible for government subsidies to help pay for premiums.
 Subsidies are available only for coverage purchased through the exchange.
 Subsidies are calculated based on the modified adjusted gross income for the year and the household size.
 Subsides may be available to individuals with incomes between 100% of the Federal Poverty Level (FPL) and 400% of the FPL.
 More information on qualifying for premium assistance can be found at https://www.healthcare.gov/will-i-qualify-to-save-on-monthly-premiums/.